 Effective meetings need structure and there needs to be effective communication in place between all levels of the organisation so that trustees are in a position to make decisions based on accurate information.
 It is important to allow time at board meetings for catch up's and discussions, but also push the agenda forward and develop clear and appropriate actions in response to any matters arising.
 Distributing an agenda and other relevant papers one week before a meeting will give trustees an opportunity to prepare in advance of a meeting, to read and consider papers that are to be discussed, resulting in more effective decision making.
 Providing papers and figures at the start of a meeting will not allow sufficient deliberation and can lead to bad decision making.

-The Chair has a key role in setting the pace of meetings and encouraging all trustees to state an particular course of action.
+The Chair has a key role in setting the pace of meetings and encouraging all trustees to state an opinion.
+The Chair has a responsibility to focus the board's attention and direct proceedings, but it should be remembered that overall control of the organisation resides with the board as a whole.

-Therefore, a Chair cannot veto any action if all the other trustees democratically agree on a effective boards are those where all trustees recognise that they have a duty to examine and question the organisation's financial position.
+Therefore, a Chair cannot veto any action if all the other trustees democratically agree on a particular course of action.

+Many boards tend to leave all financial matters to the appointed Treasurer of the organisation.
+Whilst the Treasurer does have a key role in overseeing the finances of an organisation, the most effective boards are those where all trustees recognise that they have a duty to examine and question the organisation's financial position.
 Admittedly, it is the scrutiny of financial information that many trustees find daunting, but this shouldn't be an excuse for financial reports to go unquestioned.
 It is a good idea to arrange some support/training for all trustees to help improve the level of financial management.